well-known-components/http-server/etc/http-server.api.md

 // Warnings were encountered during analysis:
 //
 // dist/router.d.ts:20:5 - (ae-forgotten-export) The symbol "Layer" needs to be exported by the entry point index.d.ts
-// dist/types.d.ts:22:5 - (ae-incompatible-release-tags) The symbol "ws" is marked as @public, but its signature references "WebSocketServer" which is marked as @alpha
+// dist/types.d.ts:23:5 - (ae-incompatible-release-tags) The symbol "ws" is marked as @public, but its signature references "WebSocketServer" which is marked as @alpha
+// dist/types.d.ts:29:5 - (ae-forgotten-export) The symbol "CorsOptions" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)